Anomalous symmetries of classifiable C*-algebras: Preliminaries

 where $\Aff(T(A))$ denotes the real-valued, continuous affine functions on the trace space of $A$ and $\rho_A$ is the paring map.
-We call this map the \emph{universal} Skandalis--de la Harpe determinant.
+We call this map the \emph{universal} de la Harpe--Skandalis determinant.

-\begin{remark} In \cite{SdlH84}, Skandalis and de la Harpe carry out their construction any continuous linear map $\tau:A \rightarrow E$ into a Banach space $E$ satisfying the trace identity $\tau(ab) = \tau(ba)$.
-The universal Skandalis--de la Harpe determinant can also be obtained by this method starting with the universal trace $\Tr:A \rightarrow \Aff_\C(T(A))$.
+\begin{remark} In \cite{SdlH84}, de la Harpe and Skandalis carry out their construction with any continuous linear map $\tau:A \rightarrow E$ into a Banach space $E$ satisfying the trace identity $\tau(ab) = \tau(ba)$.
+The universal de la Harpe--Skandalis determinant can also be obtained by this method starting with the universal trace $\Tr:A \rightarrow \Aff_\C(T(A))$.
 By \cite[Proposition 2.7]{CUPE79}, we have $\Ker(\Tr) = \overline{\mathrm{span}}\{ab-ba: a,b \in A\}$, and the universal trace can alternatively be viewed as taking the quotient of $A$ by this closed subspace. \end{remark}